tommywalkie/sample-godot-rust-app/README.md

 - Explicitly setting the Java package name (`package/unique_name`)
 - Explicitly setting the screen orientation (`screen/orientation`)
-- Explicitly telling which permissions we need
+- Explicitly telling which permissions we need (`permissions/*`)
-- Properly signing the app (unless releasing for debugging purposes)
+- Properly signing the app (unless released in _debug_ mode for debugging purposes)
 - Explicitly telling which architectures to support (`architectures/*`)
 - etc.

 Permissions and most of the mentioned fields are found in `export_presets.cfg` file, under Android related presets, there should be boolean `permissions/*` fields we can edit at our convenience.

-The hardest part is signing the app.
+The hardest part is signing the app when releasing it in _release_ mode.
 If not properly handled, Play Protect might consider the APK as unsecured or worse, Godot Engine will fail to export our game.
 Usually, when exporting for Android, Godot Engine is requiring us to set up **JAR Signing and Verification Tool** (`jarsigner`) executable path, **Android Debug Bridge** (`adb`) executable path and a **Java keystore** path.

 ![](https://user-images.githubusercontent.com/16148332/79728319-0a9b5200-82ee-11ea-9c3a-dd4be1eebe35.png)